mever-team/SAGI/README.md

-# DiQuID: A Large-scale AI-generated Image Inpainting Benchmark
+# SAGI: Semantically Aligned and Uncertainty Guided AI Image Inpainting
-Official code repository for the paper A Large-scale AI-generated Image Inpainting Benchmark
+Official code repository for the paper SAGI: Semantically Aligned and Uncertainty Guided AI Image Inpainting

 Code will be made available soon